The <author> metadata element contains the name of the topic's author.

 |href||Provides a reference to a resource.
 See The href attribute for detailed information on supported values and processing implications.||CDATA||#IMPLIED||No|

-attribute on many other DITA elements.
-Beginning with
+from the type attribute on many other DITA elements.
+Beginning with DITA

 |format||The format attribute identifies the format of the resource being referenced.
 See The format attribute for details on supported values.||CDATA||#IMPLIED||No|

 |scope||The scope attribute identifies the closeness of the relationship between the current document and the target resource.
 See The scope attribute for more information on values.||(local | peer | external | -dita-use-conref-target)||#IMPLIED||No|

 |keyref||Keyref provides a redirectable reference based on a key defined within a map.
 See The keyref attribute for information on using this attribute.||CDATA||#IMPLIED||No|

 |univ-atts attribute group (includes select-atts, id-atts, and localization-atts groups)||A set of related attributes, described in univ-atts attribute group|